-- \$75 per semester for U-Pass (same price as AZ Valley Metro U-Pass) - Receipt confirmation required at time of pick-up. - o The U-Pass sticker will be attached to ASU Sun Card
+- Navigate LA Metro U-Pass sold via ASU transportation - · Click on "Affiliated Login" at the bottom of the screen and sign-in - .
+Look for "Permits" at the top of the page and click on " Get Permits" - Click on "Purchase a transit Pass" - · Select type of permit i.e. LA Metro Pass and choose type of payment - \$75 per semester for U-Pass (same price as AZ Valley Metro U-Pass) - Receipt confirmation required at time of pick-up - The U-Pass sticker will be attached to ASU Sun Card